-My strength is science and research but in order to make this solution widely available, I have to build a business.
-It’s difficult with lots of learning.
+My strength is science and research, but to make this solution widely available, I have to build a business.
+That isn’t straightforward and comes with lots of learning.

 The Local Enterprise Office Louth, Ireland was a great starting point, they have been very supportive of me and my business idea.
-We obtained maximum feasibility funding which is really helping to accelerate the process of building a company.
-In addition, I won Ireland’s Best Young Entrepreneur in the Louth region.
+We obtained maximum feasibility funding which is helping to accelerate the process of building a company.
+Besides, I won Ireland’s Best Young Entrepreneur in the Louth region.